-The Project Enhancement Network and Incubator (PEN and Inc.) is a 7-week program for accelerating digital projects.
-We build a cohort of digital scholars and foster an environment in which researchers can conduct innovative scholarship.
+The Project Enhancement Network and Incubator (PEN and Inc.) was a 7-week program for accelerating digital projects.
+The Project Incubator built a cohort of digital scholars and fostered an environment in which researchers conducted innovative scholarship.

 Open Access Policy

 In partnership with the Faculty Senate Library Committee, DRS advocated for the adoption of a campus-wide open access policy, adopted and passed by the Faculty Senate in early 2016.

 To address the issue of the rising cost of college textbooks, FSU Libraries are offering Alternative Textbook grants to support instructors in their efforts to replace commercial textbooks with open alternatives that are available at no cost to students.